Pencil Portraits from Photos | Custom Hand-Drawn by Pencil Portrait Artist UK

 If you’re unsure which photograph to choose, simply send me several options.
 I’ll be happy to recommend the one that will create the strongest pencil portrait.

-Pencil Portrait Sizes Explained
+Pencil Portraits Sizes Explained

 Choosing the right size for your pencil portrait depends on where it will be displayed, how many subjects are included, and the level of detail you would like to see.
+Smaller portraits are ideal for individual subjects and make thoughtful gifts, while medium and larger sizes allow more space for additional detail, multiple people, or family groups.

+Larger portraits also provide greater impact when displayed on a wall, making them popular for weddings, anniversaries, memorial portraits, and family commissions.
 When selecting a size, it’s worth thinking about the room where the portrait will hang and whether you intend to frame it with a mount.
 A carefully chosen frame and mount can enhance the presentation while protecting the artwork for many years.

 How to Frame a Pencil Portrait

+A professionally framed pencil portrait not only enhances its appearance but also helps protect the artwork for generations.
 I recommend using a quality mount together with a sturdy frame to prevent the drawing from touching the glass.
 This allows the artwork to breathe while reducing the risk of damage over time.

+Pencil portraits look particularly elegant in simple black, white, oak, or natural wood frames that complement the artwork without distracting from it.
 Once framed, display your portrait away from direct sunlight, excessive humidity, and strong heat sources.
 With proper care, your portrait will continue to look beautiful for many decades.

 Pencil Portrait vs Digital Portrait

+Both traditional pencil portraits and digital portraits can produce beautiful artwork, but they offer very different experiences.
 A traditional pencil portrait is created entirely by hand using graphite pencils on archival-quality paper.
 Every line, tone, and detail is drawn manually, making each commission a unique original artwork that cannot be exactly reproduced.

 Digital portraits, by contrast, are created using specialist software and a graphics tablet.
 They offer flexibility and can often be produced more quickly, but they lack the texture, subtle shading, and tactile qualities of an original hand-drawn piece.